 Don’t miss the picture frame, giant chair as well as an amazing fireplace in Zeidler Union Square as well as the animated bears.
 You should also check the big Christmas Tree and the Community Spirit Park, where area schools accentuate many holiday bushes.
 Also, you can drop off your holiday lists in Santa’s Mailbox.

-The Milwaukee Holiday Lights Festival will start from Nov.
-18, 2021, up to Jan.
-1, 2022.
+The Milwaukee Holiday Lights Festival will start from November 16, 2023 – January 1, 2024.
 This is almost a six-week celebration that you shouldn’t miss.

-The Milwaukee Holiday Lights Festival 2021 will be taking place in three prominent parks in Milwaukee, such s the Pere Marquette Park, Zeidler Union Square, and Cathedral Square Parl at Milwaukee Downtown, BID #21 600 E. Wells Street, Milwaukee, WI 53202.
+The Milwaukee Christmas Lights Festival 2023 will be taking place in three prominent parks in Milwaukee, such s the Pere Marquette Park, Zeidler Union Square, and Cathedral Square Parl at Milwaukee Downtown, BID #21 600 E. Wells Street, Milwaukee, WI 53202.